This section of the Handbook will provide further detail on module choices, registering for and changing your optional

 Given the flexibility in options that we allow, it is impossible to guarantee that every permitted combination of options is feasible in terms of the timetable, particularly in the Final Year, where there is a lot of choice.
 Before finalising your choice of options, and particularly if your choice involves non-economics modules, you are advised to check the past year’s timetable.
 Although the timetable will change from year to year, it is still the best available guide as to what will happen next year.
 When checking the timetable it is very important that you check the whole of the year, and not just term 1.
 In particular, Final Year students taking EC331 need to ensure that they can attend the class for their particular EC331 group across the two terms.
 If you sign up for a module that you later discover your timetable does not permit you to take, there may be little that can be done to change your registration.

 Timetabling complexities can delay the posting of module Support and Feedback class membership lists and times of meetings as well as forcing last-minute changes.
 Please check your email, Tabula and the current students section of the economics website for information on lecture and class times and any enforced changes.
-If you have any queries, discuss them with the module lecturer (at the first lecture) or in the UG Office.
+If you have any queries, discuss them with the module lecturer (during their Advice and Feedback hours) or with the UG Office.

-How your choice affects later years of your degree course
+How your choice affects later years of your degree course: Pre-requisites